 Expected life (years) 2.1

 Risk-free interest rate 4.5%

 Expected volatility 60.1%

-Dividend yield -
+Dividend yield

 The acquisition of Netli was accounted for using the purchase method of accounting.
-The results of operations of the acquired business since March 13, 2007, the date of acquisition, are included in the condensed consolidated financial statements of the Company for the three months ended March 31, 2007.
-The results of operations from this acquired business were insignificant to the Company's consolidated statement of operations for the three months ended March 31, 2007.
+The results of operations of the acquired business since March 13, 2007, the date of acquisition, are included in the condensed consolidated financial statements of the Company for the three- and six-month periods ended June 30, 2007.
 The total purchase consideration was allocated to the assets acquired and liabilities assumed at their estimated fair values as of the date of acquisition, as determined by management.
-The purchase price allocation is preliminary and a final determination of purchase accounting adjustments will be made upon the finalization of the Company's integration activities which is expected to be completed during 2007.
+The purchase price allocation is preliminary and a final determination of purchase accounting adjustments will be made upon the finalization of the Company's integration activities, which are expected to be completed during 2007.
 The excess of the purchase price over the amounts allocated to assets acquired and liabilities assumed has been recorded as goodwill.
 The value of the goodwill from this acquisition can be attributed to a number of business factors including, but not limited to, potential sales opportunities to provide Akamai services to Netli customers; a trained technical workforce in place in the United States; an existing sales pipeline and a trained sales force; and cost synergies expected to be realized.
-In accordance with current accounting standards, goodwill associated with Netli will not be amortized and will be tested for impairment at least annually as required by Statement of Financial Accounting Standards ("SFAS") No. 142, "Goodwill and Other Intangible Assets" ("SFAS No. 142") (see Note 10).
+In accordance with current accounting standards, goodwill associated with Netli will not be amortized and will be tested for impairment at least annually as required by SFAS No. 142 (see Note 10).